 Since our beginnings when 6 people gathered to meet weekly, God has been maturing New Community by continuously refining our vision as a church to reach the city of Chicago.
 In our first 17 years, NCC strived to be a biblically functioning community by focusing on the need to be grace-centered and community-based.
 After years and years of being a congregation that emphasized grace and community to minister to the needs of the church body, we realized that God’s calling for us wasn't just to be a community of God, but to be a movement that actively sought to change the world.

-God has given New Community the opportunity to reach out to a generation who are seeking to find answers for their pains and emptiness they experience from the false promises of fulfillment that come from the surrounding culture.
-Knowing that this universal condition of the human heart, New Community sends out missionaries throughout the world to reach people of different cultures with the hope we have in Christ to reach people of different cultures.
+God has given New Community the opportunity to reach out to a generation of people seeking answers to pain and emptiness they've experienced from false promises of fulfillment generated from surrounding cultures.
+Knowing this universal condition of the human heart, NCC also sends out and supports missionaries through the world with the hope we have in Christ to reach people of different cultures.

 We seek to fulfill the Great Commission by making disciples who will obey God and replicate themselves into other disciples.
 It's our hope that people will experience and know the fullness of God's love and grace so that they can find the only true fulfillment of joy that comes through faith in Christ.